80sfy.com, by Art Sangurai, is a pretty cool site if you love synthwave music or the 1980s in general.

 When the Elm application wants to tell the SoundCloud player to play a track, it sends over an index number n, and the SoundCloud player “skips” over to track n in its playlist.

-So, let’s pick up our story at the point when an Elm Sub
+So, let’s pick up our story at the point when an Elm Subscription has:

 - received the